 First Church is truly fortunate to be the home of the Philip B. Stanley Carillon.
 The 37 bells, weighing a total of 7,960 pounds, were forged by the Petit & Fritsen Company of The Netherlands, and are suspended about 50 feet above the ground in a tower near the entrance to the church.
 The bell tower is a beacon of beauty both visually and in its glorious sound.

 Our gifted Carillonneur, Tatiana Lukyanova, provides a 15-minute Carillon Prelude to the Sunday morning service on the first Sunday of each month throughout the year.

-Carillonneurs from the local area and around the world delight us with the amazing capabilities of this instrument.
+We offer a series of free, open-air carillon concerts called The Bells of First Church every Tuesday evening in July at 7 pm Carillonneurs from the local area and around the world delight us with the amazing capabilities of this instrument.
 You are invited to bring a picnic and lawn chairs or blankets, friends, and family for a relaxed evening of music and fellowship on the shady lawn.
-Complimentary ice cream treats and cold bottled water and provided.
+Complimentary ice cream treats and cold bottled water and provided at each concert, and the final concert of the season is preceded by a pot-luck picnic.
 The one-hour concerts are held rain or shine.
 In the event of rain, covered seating is provided in the narthex.